andriesfc/result-for-kotlin/README.md

 1. Exceptions should model application failures, not domain errors.
 2. Domain errors should model your business domain, not your application runtime/infrastructure.
-3. The handling of Domain Errors should not be to fare removed from the code which produces such a domain error:
+3. The handling of Domain Errors should not be to far removed from the code which produces such a domain error:

    - Remember error codes are control flow advice.
    - Ask yourself: If handling of such error code is to far removed, are you still acting appropriate on the advice?